LM-mixup: Text Data Augmentation via Language Model based Mixup

 \textbf{Experimental Setup.} To comprehensively evaluate the performance of \method on the \dataset dataset, we conducted standardized experiments on the test set using a variety of models.
 Specifically, the experiments involved the following models: ChatGPT-4o-mini~\citep{achiam2023gpt}, Qwen-2.5-1.5B-Instruct, Qwen-2.5-7B-Instruct~\citep{team2024qwen2}, LLaMA-3.1-8B-Instruct, LLaMA-3.2-3B-Instruct~\citep{llama3}, DeepSeek-R1-Distill-Qwen-7B~\citep{guo2025deepseek}, Qwen-2.5-1.5B-SFT, Qwen-2.5-7B-SFT (obtained via supervised fine-tuning on the full \dataset).
 All models were evaluated on the same test set, constructed by holding out a non-overlapping 20\% split from \dataset, under identical prompt conditions to ensure fair comparison.
 For automated evaluation, we employed ChatGPT-4o-mini as the rating model to assess the quality of the generated outputs.

-\textbf{Results.} Table~\ref{tab:mixture_results} presents the performance comparison across different models on the \dataset test set.
-It can be observed that \method consistently outperforms all baseline models, achieving the best overall results.
-Compared with standard supervised fine-tuning, GRPO training with multi-dimensional quality rewards enables the model to learn generation patterns that produce higher-quality answers rather than merely mimicking the ground truth.
+\textbf{Results.} Table~\ref{tab:mixture_results} compares different models on the \dataset test set. \method consistently outperforms all baselines and achieves the best overall results.
+Compared with standard supervised fine-tuning, GRPO with multi-dimensional quality rewards enables the model to learn higher-quality generation patterns rather than merely mimicking the ground truth.